aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 ## Introduction

 This is a sample workshop that demonstrates how to use Neural Network based algorithm for time series prediction.
 The workshop uses stock market data maintained by Deutsche Börse under [Registry of open data](https://registry.opendata.aws/deutsche-boerse-pds/) on AWS.
 This dataset contains stock movement data from EU market, containing 100+ stocks, updated by the minute.
-Data is available strating from July 2016.
+Data is available starting from July 2016.

 Time series data can be analysed using a variety of techniques, ranging from a simple Multi Layer Perceptron, to a stacked Recurrent Neural Network, using forecasting methods such as Autoregressive Integrated Moving Average (ARIMA) or Exponential Smoothing (ETS).
 As a first attempt, we'll use a simple Recurrent Neural Network (RNN) model to predict the price of a single stock.